I wonder what the shepherds did

 their business when they got back home.

-Do you think the innkeeper woke
+I wonder if the innkeeper woke

-in the night sometimes and opened
+in the middle of the night and

-sat out in the barn for no reason?
+sat in the barn for no reason.

-How did they keep the story fresh?
+How did they keep the story fresh—

-Or did they go back hoping for a
+Did they go back hoping for a

-return engagement of wonder—
+return engagement of wonder,

-Did they hang that one special night
+or did they turn that one special

-but lost its shine over the years?
+and lost its shine over the years?

-though I’m out hoping to hear angels . . .
+and I’m out hoping to hear angels . . .

 Love will not wait till I’m ready;